 But like surfing, when the swell is pumping it’s hard to get anything else done.
 It’s probably best that all swells do die, or I’d never get anything else done: never go to work or spend time with my (now oh-so-precious) family.

 Or hobbies.
 And passions.
-Hideo would be pissed if I neglected those.
+My friend would be pissed if I neglected those.
 Balance…

 It turns out life does go on.

 And as my brother told me: in the way other people act in the world, when they see me act.
 Yesterday I woke up to a (utterly beautiful) message from my brother.
-He never met Hideo, but said he was inspired by my recent posts to “climb above his grade, push down, smash it hard” (climber speak, not a language I am particularly fluent in so I hope I have that right).
-He said Hideo lives on even in him….
+He never met my friend, but said he was inspired by my recent posts to “climb above his grade, push down, smash it hard” (climber speak, not a language I am particularly fluent in so I hope I have that right).
+He said my friend lives on even in him….

 That I never ever thought of, didn’t conceive of.
 Totally, totally unexpected….